WillBallentine/Covid-Effect-on-NYC-Taxi/README.md

 - Pyarrow
 - ipykernel

 I have included a sample data set called `sample.csv` if you would like to use that.
+If you do, you will need to change the file name in `taxi.ipynb` in the second code block to `assets/sample.csv` for the script to work.
 Otherwise, you will need to download the montly Parquet files from the linked NYC Gov site[^1] and use the `taxi_csv_create.ipynb` file to collect a larger dataset.

 The main file in this project is called `taxi.ipynb` and contains the analysis portion of this project.